 Receive selected content straight into your inbox.

 Due to the compactness of the orbit, materials from the companion are being swallowed by the pulsar.
 Such a binary system is nicknamed a “redback” spider.
 Like this type of spider, wherein the females tend to eat their companions, the pulsar tends to accrete the mass from its companion.
-Since the discovery of the first pulsar in 1967, thousands of pulsars have been found in our Galaxy.
-While some are located in the Galactic plane, we’ve also observed a population of pulsars in GCs that orbit the Milky Way.
+Since the discovery of the first pulsar in 1967, thousands have been found in our Galaxy.
+While some are located in the Galactic plane, we’ve also observed a population in GCs that orbit the Milky Way.

 These pulsars are a useful tool for probing a very different environment: the dense stellar cores consisting of stars as old as 10 billion years.
-To date, 157 pulsars have been discovered in 30 GCs.
+To date, 157 have been discovered in 30 GCs.
 M92A was first detected on October 9, 2017, during the commissioning of FAST.

 With more than twice the collecting area of that of the Arecibo Telescope in Puerto Rico, more discoveries are expected from FAST and they will improve our understanding of the pulsar population in the Milky Way and of related astrophysics, such as massive stellar evolution and equations of states of condensed matters.